thomasmeessen/Master-Project/report.md

 On this figure the inter-subject difference between optimum torque is another useful insights on how tailored a solution needs to be.

 ![This graph was published by [@Zhang1280] and represent the optimum average torque-pattern as a function of the % of gait cycle found for each subject.
-The torque pattern space was defined using peak-time, rise and fall time and peak torque, defining a space very similar of what could be expected from natural ankle (one peak with a faster fall) .](assets/torque_pattern.png)
+The torque pattern space was defined using peak-time, rise and fall time and peak torque, defining a space very similar of what could be expected from natural ankle (one peak torque with a fast fall) .](assets/torque_pattern.png)

 Different search strategies yield different quality of result due to the size of the search space which impose a good convergence speed and the existence of local extremum.